getavalon/docs/pages/2.0/reference.md

 Think of a representation as one way of storing the same set of data on disk.
 For example, an image may be stored as both PNG and JPEG.
 Different files, same data.
 It could also be stored as a description. *"A picture of my computer."* Much less information is ultimately stored, but it is nonetheless the exact same original data in a different (albeit lossy) representation.
 The image could also be represented by a feeling (warm, mystical) or a spoken word (muah!).

-Representation are very powerful and lie at the heart of assets that are more than just a single file.
+Representations are very powerful and lie at the heart of assets that are more than just a single file.

 As a practical example, a Look is stored as both an MA scene file and a JSON.
-The JSON stores the shader relationships, whereas the MA file stores the actual shaers.
+The JSON stores the shader relationships, whereas the MA file stores the actual shaders.
 Same data, different representations.

 {{schema:representation-2.0.json}}